How is field elevation determined at an airport?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-Field elevation at an airport is primarily defined as the height above mean sea level (MSL) of the highest point of any runway.
-This measurement is crucial because it provides a standard reference for altitude settings in aviation operations, ensuring that aircraft can safely take off and land, and that pilots have accurate information regarding their altitude in relation to the airport.
+Field elevation at an airport is measured as the height above Mean Sea Level (MSL) at the highest point of any runway.
+This standard is used because it provides a consistent reference point for aviation operations, ensuring that aircraft can operate safely at the various elevation and terrain levels encountered during takeoff, landing, and taxiing.

 Subscribe